Fear of Dying – Thanatophobia

-The Fear of Dying is Technically Known as Thanatophobia.
+The Fear of Dying is also known as Thanatophobia.

 It is a fairly common phobia and of course, EVERYBODY does die at some point, so some people may find it hard to understand why somebody might worry about the inevitable.

 The fear of dying may be in two distinct forms: (1) the fear of dying prematurely, perhaps through an accident or illness, and (2) a more generalised fear based on the inevitable mortality that befalls us all.

 The 2020 Coronavirus pandemic forced people to consider the issue of dying early and has resulted in increased cases of thanatophobia.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Dying.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

 In other words, the fear of Dying is a highly individual experience based on the subjective belief that Dying represents a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Dying as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.